Incontrovertibly I grew up where

 eyes get blasted, here in Coventry.

 As the acrostic says: Made in Coventry.
 Educated by the city library system though officially at Sacred Heart School and then Cardinal Wiseman’s Boys School.
 Studied Medieval English and History at Birmingham University, then to Liverpool University to qualify as an English teacher.

 Moved to Australia in 1986 and have taught high school English ever since.
-Completed a Masters degree (by Research) in Medieval Lit at the University of Qld and may one day complete the PhD in ‘Creative Writing’ at Deakin University.
+Completed a Masters degree (by Research) in Medieval Lit at the University of Qld and finished a PhD in ‘Creative Writing’ at Deakin University in 2017.